-The beauty of renewable energy sources is that they are decentralized by nature and offer opportunities for a more democratic and fair energy system, where citizens are not merely passive consumers, but can play an active role, by producing their own energy, either individually or in collaboration with other citizens through community groups or renewable energy cooperatives (RESCOOPs).
+The beauty of renewable energy sources is that they are decentralized by nature and offer opportunities for a more democratic and fair energy system, where citizens are not merely passive consumers, but can play an active role, by producing their own energy, either individually or in collaboration with other citizens through community groups or renewable energy cooperatives.

 Such models have impacts that go beyond clean energy production and provide socio-economic benefits, such as the creation of local jobs, the generation of revenue that can be reinvested locally, increased energy savings, as well as, socio-psychological benefits by empowering citizens and fostering more resilient communities.

 The idea behind SEYN started taking shape in mid-2014 at the "Future of Europe" youth Forum in Thessaloniki, Greece.
-Scrappy and resourceful - and thanks to the precious contribution of supporters such as the Heinrich Böll Foundation - we successfully organized three Energy Academies between 2015 and 2016, in Croatia, Greece and Spain.
+Scrappy and resourceful - and thanks to the precious contribution of supporters such as the Heinrich Böll Stiftung - we successfully organized three Energy Academies between 2015 and 2016, in Croatia, Greece and Spain.